jam-khan/cqotl/README.md

-# (Maybe Complete) Classical-Quantum Relational Hoare Logics
+# Complete Classical-Quantum Relational Hoare Logics

 This is the project repository for cqotl.